tpm2-software/tpm2-tools/man/tpm2_load.1.md

     A file containing the sensitive portion of the object.

   * `-n`, `--name`=_NAME\_DATA\_FILE_:
-    A file containing the name structure of the object.
+    An optional file to save the name structure of the object.

   * `-C`, `--name`=_CONTEXT\_FILE_:
     An optional file to save the object context to.